30 Frugal Living Tips: Small Changes That Result in Big Savings

 - Join a Farm Co-op.
 You can get baskets of produce for more than half the year at a fraction of the price.
 (Find some local farms here.)

-- Stop buying coffee in the drive thru on your way to work every day.
+- Stop buying coffee in the drive-thru on your way to work every day.
 You can save anywhere from $300-1300, depending on whether you are a Tim Hortons/Dunkin Donuts/Starbucks person.
 If you absolutely adore your coffee, make it at home and put it in a nice to-go mug for your commute.
 You can give yourself a Starbucks feeling with this.
+And these recipes for 25 different creamers will help you to get the fancy flavors without the fancy money.

 - Skip the meat – consider 2 meatless meals per week, or at the very least make meat a condiment instead of a main dish.